Nazmul5691/course-registration-react/README.md

 ## 2. Alerts: I have included alert system for limitations using SweetAlert2.

-## 3. Calculation : Through calculation, I can take the maximum number of courses and add the prices.
+## 3. Calculation : Through calculation,I can take the maximum number of courses and add the prices.